scala/scala3/docs/docs/reference/extend/context-bounds.md

 ```scala
   def impl[T](implicit ev: Impl[T]): Impl[T] = ev
 ```
-This method is used in the the first implementation of `sum` above to retrieve the monoid's `unit` value:
+This method is used in the first implementation of `sum` above to retrieve the monoid's `unit` value:
 ```scala
 def sum[T: Monoid](xs: Iterable[T]): T =